n0r3a/minimal_voidlinux_install/README.md

 * Make sure to back up any important data on your disk before running this script, as it will overwrite the data
 * Be very careful with your passwords and passphrases.
 Keep them safe!
-* If you have any questions or find any problems, please create an issue on GitHub
+* If you have any questions or find any problems, please create an issue